Matt Fradd

 To end this post with some comic relief, after one completes their first playthrough, other endings are made available to get, including one unique joke ending with a cute dog.
 If players locate a dog house and collect a key which appears there, during subsequent playthroughs, they can unlock a door at the hotel.
 James walks through it to find a high-tech control room, manned by a headphones-wearing puppy who has been the mastermind all along.
 Cut to a silly version of the credits.
 I am linking that joke ending here.

-For the supplementary materials, here is a clip of James’ final confrontations with Pyramid Head and Maria, the “Leave” ending, and the jokey “Dog” ending…
+For the supplementary materials, here is a clip of James’ final confrontations with Pyramid Head and Maria, the “Leave” ending, the jokey “Dog” ending, and "Theme of Laura"…

 1.)
 Final Pyramid Head Fight (Remake):